notender128/unblockedmc/README.md

 # unblockedmc
-Unblocked for your school
+Unblocked for your school,
-make sure to make an account for sk launcher
+make sure to make an account for sk launcher!
 ## ISSUES?
 NOT MY PROBLEM REPORT THEM TO THE DEVS RESPECTABLY